 What Do Mental Health Social Workers Do?

 Social workers who specialize in mental health issues work with clients battling mental illness, substance abuse, unemployment, and/or poverty, among other challenges.
 They provide clients with individual or group therapy, as well as referral opportunities for social rehabilitation and crisis intervention.
 If you're interested in working as a mental health social worker, read on to learn more about these professionals and their job duties.
-Schools offering Clinical Social Work degrees can also be found in these popular choices.

 As a mental health social worker (MHSW) you'll teach basic life skills, develop support networks, and otherwise help your clients become involved in their communities.
 You may also assist in the development of government policies and legislation.
 You'll likely be able to find job opportunities with rehabilitation centers, hospitals, family service agencies, prisons, nonprofit groups, and government agencies.